dilner1/Portfolio_one/README.md

 - Tested Lighthouse on desktop
 ![desktop_lighthouse]()

-When testing the lighthouse score I noticed that even after I reduced the image file sizes the Performance score was still around 70 - 81. the main image was being flagged although it is only 307 KB - because it is a details image with a wide variety of colours and high contrast I tested reducing the padding size on the Desktop version so less of the image showed.
-This immediately improved the Performance.
+Intially the lighthouse scores were generally quite good however the performance was lacking.
+When testing the lighthouse score I noticed that even after I reduced the image file sizes the performance score was still around 70 - 81. the main image was being flagged although it is only 307 KB - because it is a detailed image with a wide variety of colours and high contrast I tested by reducing the padding size on the Desktop version so less of the image showed.
+This immediately improved the performance.

- The performance for the mobile stayed the same.
-Although I prefer the look of a larger main image size it does hamper the performance score significantly.
+The score for the mobile stayed the same.
+Although I prefer the look of a larger main image size it does hamper the performance score.
 Reducing the padding to 10% top and bottom gives the Desktop a score of 97.
-Reducing the padding by the same amount only yields a performance of 81 on mobile.
+Reducing the padding by the same amount on mobile doesn't have as much of an effect on the score.

 ## File Paths